RayDeveloper/textbeam-nfc/README.md

 # textbeam-nfc

-Android app to beam text to another device
+This is an app where you can type text to be sent to another device via Android Beam.
+It uses the timestamp from the sending device.

-Devices used
+Devices used:

 Samsung Galaxy S6 (SM-G9201) : Android 7